 Next, work on your own relationship with food and body weight.
-Like I said, it’s totally normal if you are currently seeing both through the cultural lens called diet culture, but I encourage you to read more about Health at Every Size and shift your beliefs.
+As I said, it’s totally normal if you are currently seeing both through the cultural lens called diet culture, but I encourage you to read more about Health at Every Size and shift your beliefs.

 Now, open the pantry and let him eat.
 Stock your home with a wide variety of tasty foods of all sorts.
-Encourage your child to eat comfortably with you and in front of you without shame or judgement.
+Encourage your child to eat comfortably with you and in front of you without shame or judgment.

 I realize this may sound strange.
 But remember that the restrictive approach isn’t working – he’s “overeating,” vomiting, and sneaking food.
 Opening the pantry psychologically and physically may result in increased food consumption for a little while, but the long-term impact, when combined with therapy, is a relaxation around food.

 An open pantry combined with therapy will help him heal his relationship with food

 Opening the pantry will likely make a significant difference in your son’s eating habits.
 You may notice that when given full unrestricted access to food he eats even more at first, but you must be patient and understand that such behavior is a natural response to restriction.
 His hunger will settle down once he trusts that his needs will always be met.
 You must truly believe that your child’s drive to eat is natural and healthy, and you must fully support his eating patterns and body size.